 Oh you heard right!
 My body is now in charge of my sleep schedule.
 Huzzah!
 You see, I finally anted up and moved into some deluxe accommodations across the street.
 I'm the proud leaser of my very own room, complete with a bed, a door and all the other fantastic accouterments you'd expect of your modern domicile.
 Now, I will certainly miss my old roomies, but I will not miss waking up to banging pots and pans at 6:30 everyday.
 Plus, I'm right across the street so I can visit them anytime I want.
 I'm sleeping better now than I have at any point in the last 5 months and I'm pretty sure this will do more for my racing than any number of VO2 intervals.

 I don't think I gave Adam enough credit for his Hood performance in my last post.
 He was in the top ten on numerous stages, including a 7th in the challenging Scenic Gorge ITT (before bullshit penalty), and a 5th in the crit (vicious attack photo by Pat Malach).
-He fought tough all week and finished 10th in the GC.
-For his efforts he was rewarded with the responsibility for the teams Mt.
-Hood race report.
-He did a pretty good job writing the thing and you can read it here.

 The District ITT championships is this Sunday.
 Call me crazy, but I'm actually looking forward to this race.
 A 40k ITT is kind of like balancing on your nuts while someone whips you in the legs.
 Everyone is suffering the same agony though, and if you can pull out a good result its supposed to mean you're stronger, or tougher or more stubborn or something.
 I think that's probably cool on some level.
 I'll tell you for sure after the race.